Wisdom Tooth Extractions – Springdale, AR

 Young person in pain before wisdom tooth extraction

 Your mouth doesn’t need wisdom teeth to accomplish everyday tasks like biting and chewing.
-As such, if your wisdom teeth start to cause pain or other problems, we highly recommend scheduling an appointment with Dr. Bollin to see if they need to be removed in the near future.
-We’ll make sure that you’re well-informed about your oral health needs, and if wisdom tooth extractions at our Springdale, AR dental office are needed, we’ll take the necessary steps to keep you comfortable throughout the removal process.
+So, if your wisdom teeth start to cause pain or other problems, we highly recommend scheduling an appointment with Dr. Bollin to see if they need to be removed in the near future.

 Why Choose Sunset Avenue Dental for Wisdom Tooth Extractions?